marcelhfm/PicoW_CO2_Sensor/README.md

 Building a CO2 sensor using a Raspberry Pi Pico W, an SSD1306 OLED display and a CO2 Sensor.

 ## Features

 - Measure CO2, humidity and temperature using a SCD40 CO2 sensor
 - Display CO2 measurements on the SSD1306 OLED display
-- Measurements are also send to an external MQTT broker (Still in Progress!)
 - freeRTOS (scheduling of tasks, IPC)
+- Measurements are sent to a server via tcp

 ## Hardware